lrx0014/ResumeGPT/docs/architecture-design.md

 The service blocks private and non-global network destinations, non-HTTPS URLs, non-standard ports, downloads, service workers, images, media, and fonts.
 It does not receive database credentials or LLM API tokens.

-### 2.6 PostgreSQL, Redis, and object storage
+### 2.6 PostgreSQL

 PostgreSQL stores domain records, encrypted LLM provider metadata, durable jobs, task events, audit records, outbox records, and generation timelines.
 Row-level security and application-level workspace filters isolate workspace data.

-S3-compatible object storage contains uploaded documents, profile avatars, template sources, cached previews, intermediate generation PDFs, and final artifacts.
-MinIO supplies this interface in the local Compose stack.
+Repository list queries use dedicated projections so PostgreSQL does not read large text bodies or generation snapshots that the browser will not display.
+Detail queries continue to return the complete record.
+This separation reduces database I/O, JSON encoding work, response size, and frontend parsing time without making mutable business records stale through a cache.

+### 2.7 Redis

 Redis stores expiring results from external LLM provider model-list APIs.
 Cache keys include the workspace, provider record, and provider update timestamp; the default TTL is ten minutes.
 Explicit provider tests bypass and refresh the cache.

+Redis is enabled when `REDIS_URL` is set.
+The API verifies the configured Redis connection during startup.
+A cache read or write failure during a request does not make model discovery unusable: the Settings service falls back to the provider API, and cache writes are best effort.
+Redis never stores API tokens or complete provider records.

+### 2.8 Object storage

+S3-compatible object storage contains uploaded documents, profile avatars, template sources, cached previews, intermediate generation PDFs, and final artifacts.
+MinIO supplies this interface in the local Compose stack.

 ## 3. Backend Structure